tedeh/jayson/README.md

 ## Requirements

-Jayson does not have any special dependencies that cannot be resolved with a simple `npm install`.
-It is being [continuously tested][jayson-travis] using [travis-ci](https://travis-ci.org/).
-You can look inside [.travis.yml](.travis.yml) if you want to see which versions are tested against.
+Jayson does not have any special dependencies that cannot be resolved with a simple `npm install` or `yarn install`.

 ## Class documentation